wojtkowiak/meteor-desktop/README.md

 ## Accessing `.desktop/assets` in Meteor

 Assets are exposed over an url alias `\___desktop\<asset-path>`.
-So for to display an image named `test.png` from `.desktop/assets` you should use a `\___desktop\test.png` url.
+So to display an image named `test.png` from `.desktop/assets` you should use a `\___desktop\test.png` url.

 You can use some convenience methods: